napari/docs/docs/developers/packaging.md

 The configuration is done through a `construct.yaml` file, documented [here][7].
 We generate one on the fly in the `build_installers.py` script found in `napari/packaging`.
-For napari 0.4.17 we would have built this configuration file:
+For a hypothetical napari v1.2.3 we would have built this configuration file:

 ```yaml